1330571/CompilersComponents/readme.md

-# A Toy That Translate Re Expr to Finite Machine
+# A Toy That Translate Re Expr to Finite Automata

 ## Features